 So eat them.
 You won’t really even know they are in your overnight oats but they make a huge impact on the nutritional value of the meal.
 Also, if you choose to add more chia to your oats than the recipe calls for, keep in mind you will need to add about 1/4 cup of liquid per tablespoon of chia seeds.

-Overnight oats are good for a few days in the refrigerator.
+Chocolate overnight oats are good for a few days in the refrigerator.
 So when I make them, I line up jars on the counter and make a bunch at once.
 This is yet another handy recipe that keeps me from having to get up before the sun to feed my family.
 (The bus runs early around here!)

-Fruit Overnight Oats for the Win!
+Overnight Oats for the Win!

 On weeks that I am feeling more fruity than chocolatey, I put a batch of plain vanilla overnight oats in the refrigerator and add a little flavor and fresh fruit in the morning.
 This happens a lot in the warmer months because the fruit is so abundant.
 And frankly, it helps me use up small amounts of fruit that otherwise might not make a whole meal for my family of five.